-The term ‘Freedom to Operate’ essentially means the freedom that the inventor or patentee would enjoy while manufacturing and selling the product in a particular country or jurisdiction.
+The term ‘Freedom to Operate’ essentially means the freedom of an entity while producing anything.
+The results tell you whether or not you can manufacture or sell a product in a particular country or jurisdiction.
 It also entails that you don’t infringe other intellectual property rights.

 Differences between Patentability and Patent Clearance Search

 Let us summarize the basic differences between a patentability search and a patent clearance search in the form of a chart below.